About our Inpatient Unit redevelopment

 • Create a more welcoming, less clinical environment

-It will also help us care for around 50 more inpatients each year.
+It will also allow us to care for more people each year.

 How much will the project cost?